Sakuhano/Tatacon/README.md

 # What is a Tatacon?
 A Tatacon is a controller that uses a drum and drumsticks as it's input mechanism, it's most commonly used for the hit Japanese arcade video game: Taiko No Tatsujin.
+A tatacon usually consists of 2 main parts, a drum and an ebox.
+The drum is self explanatory, you hit it to make inputs on piezo sensors attached to it.
+These signals are then sent to the EBox, which consists of a microcontroller and other components to improve processing speed and reduce misinput.
+The main feature I added that I've never seen on a comercially available ebox is a screen.
+The screen has a settings function allowing you to adjust the individual and total sensistivites of each piezo on the controller.
+It also consists of a controller (completely digital) which you can use to not require an external controller to navigate the Nintendo switch.
+Both the screen and controller functions are powered by 2 different boards so as not to lose any processing time for the inputs and make the most accurate controller.
+I consider my current build to be just a prototype of design as I lack a PCB and printed case, along with other polish I would like to add when finishing this project.

 ![Intro Screenshot](https://github.com/Sakuhano/Tatacon/blob/main/imgs/1what%20is%20it%20image.png)